5 Nurse Leaders To Honor on International Women's Day

 5. Virginia Lynch

 Lynch is the mother of forensic nursing.
 While in nursing school, she met victim after victim of rape.
-Police officers would tell her the rapist would likely not be caught; evidence in the form of the victim’s clothes, personal items, and specimens were often lost or discarded instead of being turned into the authorities.
+Police officers would tell her the rapist would likely not be caught; evidence in the form of the victim’s clothes, personal items, and specimens was often lost or discarded instead of being turned in to the authorities.

-Lynch made it her mission to improve education around keeping the evidence intact, and how to use it to find criminals.
+Lynch made it her mission to improve education about keeping the evidence intact, and how to use it to find criminals.

 Thanks to Lynch, a new form of nursing was born.
 Today, forensic nursing is keeping more criminals safely behind bars and more women out of harm’s way.

-These nurses helped lay the foundation to what nursing has become today!
-Do you know where nurses are in the top U.S. jobs of 2016?
+These nurses helped lay the foundation for what nursing has become today!

 Nurse.org's Popular Articles and Resources